 The organisation and the framework for the psychiatry profession in the Norwegian healthcare system

 Doctors, and in Norway also psychologists, are the only ones who have

 In Norway, psychiatric care is based on mental health policy guidelines, which state that care should be preventive and given based on the users perspective.
 Further, it should be focused on voluntary treatment, and services shall promote independence, improved living conditions, quality of life and participation in ordinary life.

 Denmark is currently experiencing a shortage of psychiatrists with up to 25% of specialist posts vacant, and the National Board of Health estimates that this percentage will increase until 2020.

 Danish psychiatry has gone through profound changes over the past two to three decades, reducing inpatient-based treatment and increasing outpatient treatment markedly.
 The number of patients treated has almost doubled, and the diagnostic profile has broadened, now including a substantial number of common mental disorders, in particular depression and anxiety.
 Furthermore, ‘new’ diagnostic groups are represented in the treatment statistics with steeply increasing incidences, e.g. attention deficit hyperactivity disorder (ADHD) and eating disorders, especially in the outpatient part of the statistics.
 Over the same 30 years, the number of available beds has decreased by 60-70%; however, as the length of stay of inpatients has declined markedly, the departments are still able to treat a high number of patients.
 The financial budgeting of psychiatry is not increasing equivalently to the somatic specialities, thus handicapping development in psychiatry.

 Action has been taken to increase research activity in psychiatry.
-This is facilitated by an increasing interest among medical students and young graduate physicians attracted by the neuropsychiatric paradigm, rapidly implemented in Danish psychiatry.
+This is facilitated by an increasing interest among medical students and young graduate physicians attracted by the neuropsychiatric paradigm, which is rapidly implemented in Danish psychiatry.